 Passing through Expressway Toll Gates

-About toll gates : All of the expressways run by West Nippon Expressway Company Ltd. (NEXCO) are toll roads.
+About toll gates: All of the expressways run by West Nippon Expressway Company Ltd. (NEXCO) are toll roads.
 Both the distance-based toll system and flat-rate toll system are used.
-On distance-based toll roads, drivers are requires to take a ticket issued when they enter the road and pay a toll according to the distance traveled at their exit toll gate.
+On distance-based toll roads, drivers are required to take a ticket issued when they enter the road and pay a toll according to the distance travelled at their exit toll gate.

 General Vehicle (No ETC)

 While drivers usually need to take a ticket at their entrance gate and pay a toll at their exit gate, the advance payment system is also being used on some roads, including urban expressways.